bryonbaker/rhai-redis-demo/doc/demo-script.md

-# Building a Global Redis Cache with OpenShift and Red Hat Applicationm Interconnect
+# Building a Global Redis Cache with OpenShift and Red Hat Applicationm Interconnect (aka Skupper)

 ## Background